mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 It was a hydra.
 Every time I finished adding "one more simple thing," I discovered two more things that were necessary as a result.

-Eventually, two months had gone by since I declared code complete, and I was baffled that I hadn't shipped anything.
+Eventually, two months had passed since declaring code complete, and I was baffled that I hadn't shipped anything.

 # This is critical, but it can wait